temi0x/temi0x/README.md

 ## Hi there 👋

-I am Temiloluwa Adelowo, a Frontend Developer and Product Designer.
+I am Temiloluwa Adelowo, a Software Engineer.

 Here are some interesting things about me:

 - I am tickled by the idea of Blockchain technologies and Finance
 - I hope to build a valuable startup, soon
-- I am intrigued by Robotics and its intersection with AI
+- I am interested in Robotics and its intersection with AI
 - 📫 How to reach me: [Twitter](https://twitter.com/temi0x), [Instagram](https://instagram.com/temi0x) and mail: [temiadev@gmail.com](mailto:temiadev@gmail.com)

 <!--<p align="center">